The Ritz Dance Performance, June 1978

 could not have cared less.
 So Suzie signed up for my Disco classes

 by herself.
-I quickly realized she was a good dancer and didn't
+I quickly realized she was a good dancer.
+Once I

-have a partner, so I naturally began to use her to demonstrate
+have a partner, I naturally began to use her to help me demonstrate

 patterns in my classes.
 Almost immediately Suzie became more of an assistant than an

 actual student.
-Come to think of it, Suzie probably knew more about dancing than I
+Come to think of it, Suzie knew more about dancing than I

 did at the time.

-Suzie's good looks and dancing ability made her a good choice to be my partner, but unfortunately
+Suzie's good looks and dancing ability made her a good choice to be my partner.

 I soon discovered she had no